 Moodle gives you the ability to send an email message to all the students who are enrolled on your module.
 The email message will be sent to the email address in the student's profile which has been fixed to the student's University of Nottingham student email address.
 However: there are certain caveats because students are in charge of their own personal settings.

 To contact all students in the module using Announcements or (same thing) the Latest Announcements block

-The best way to send a message to all your students (all students in a module) is to create an Announcement - EITHER by clicking on theforum at the top of the module, OR by creating an Announcement in the Latest Announcements block.
+The best way to send a message to all your students (all students in a module) is to create an Announcement - EITHER by clicking on theforum at the top of the module or in the Latest Announcements block:

-- It puts a post in the News forum which will remain for ever
+- It puts a post in the Announcements forum which will remain for ever

 - It will go out by email to all participants (including staff) and they cannot unsubscribe